pawiromitchel/mac-changer/README.md

 # py-mac-changer

-This project is made while doing a course in Python for Ethical Hacking.
+This project was made while doing a course in Python for Ethical Hacking.

 ## Requirements
 - Kali Linux 2019